PROGRAM: VIRTUAL CONVENTION

 Presenter:

-Alison Carvalho, Kingston Health Sciences Centre
+Alison Carvalho, HBSc, CIC, LTC-CIP, Infection Control Practitioner, Kingston Health Sciences Centre

 Description: As we move beyond the pandemic, the South East Infection and Prevention and Control (IPAC) Hub & Spoke (SE IPAC Hub) team continues to support IPAC Leads within congregate living settings across three public health regions.
 On-site supports are supplemented with virtual options which provide a better opportunity to educate, collaborate and mentor through the use of engagement tools.
 Through their use, we aim to foster trust, create strong partnerships and grow the IPAC Community within our supported regions to strengthen public health.